Australian men’s cricket coach Justin Langer resigns

 Justin Langer has quit as coach of the Australian men’s cricket team, his management confirmed.

+CA said in a statement: “The contract extension offered to Justin was the result of a thorough review process that evaluated many factors including future requirements of the team and the upcoming extensive schedule of fixtures.

+“The extension was approved by the CA Board and was put to Justin last night.
+It included the opportunity to defend the T20 World Cup title in Australia at the end of this year.”

-The Dynamic Sports and Entertain Group (DSEG) announced the resignation on Twitter following a meeting between Langer and Cricket Australia on Friday.
+The Dynamic Sports and Entertain Group (DSEG) announced the resignation on Twitter following a meeting between Langer and CA on Friday.

 “DSEG confirms that our client Justin Langer has this morning tendered his resignation as coach of the Australian mens cricket team,” the group said.